gaetandi/cheXpert/README.md

 # CheXpert : A Large Chest X-Ray Dataset and Competition
-A repository created for the MAP583 Deep Learning project.
+*A repository created for the MAP583 Deep Learning project*

 Authors: Gaëtan Dissez & Guillaume Duboc